-The Exploring Legal Careers summer workshop is taught by Susquehanna University faculty with relevant backgrounds and experience in public law, public policy and competitive public speaking activities.
+The Exploring Legal Careers summer workshop is taught by Susquehanna University faculty with relevant backgrounds and experience in public law, public policy and pre-law advising.
 Workshop attendees will explore a variety of legal careers, learning from practitioners, and consider these within the legal environment in contemporary America.

 Get a firsthand impression of what a legal career involves.